Migrating GrazeCart Data into Drip

 on your GrazeCart site.

-- Navigate back to your Drip account, click on the ‘...’ on the top right corner of
+- Navigate back to your Drip account, click on 'Settings' in the bottom left corner of

 your dashboard, and select Account.